 By interacting with your brand over time, repeat customers can you provide valuable feedback which, when implemented, enable you to act more effectively and efficiently.
 Their suggestions are easily accessible and help you take advantage of new opportunities, leading to increased sales and retention rates.

 Think about it: you work hard to attract customers through a mix of marketing, social media and brand positioning.
-You invest a lot of time, effort and money in gaining people's trust-it only makes sense that you want to hold on to them tightly.
+You invest a lot of time, effort and money to gain people's trust-it only makes sense that you want to hold on to them tightly.

 What can you do then?